Thomas Vanek: Minnesota Wild

 On 1 July 2014, Vanek signed a three-year, $19.5 million contract with the Minnesota Wild with a no-trade clause, turning down a three-year, $21 million offer to return to the Islanders.
 The signing reunited Vanek with former Sabres teammate Jason Pominville.

 With the Wild up against the salary cap and Vanek having endured an unsuccessful stint with the Wild, Vanek's last year of his contract was bought-out by Minnesota on 24 June 2016.

 Detroit Red Wings

 On 1 July 2016, Vanek signed a one-year, $2.6 million contract with the Detroit Red Wings reuniting him with Co-Captain Steve Ott when a member with the Sabres.

 Florida Panthers

 With the Panthers looking to make a playoff push, on 1 March 2017, Vanek was traded to the Florida Panthers in exchange for Dylan McIlrath and a conditional third-round pick in the 2017 NHL Entry Draft.
-Vanek recorded 10 points in 20 games with Florida, but ultimately the Panthers did not qualify for the post-season.
+Vanek recorded 10 points in 20 games with Florida, but ultimately the Panthers did not qualify for the post-season, which was their goal at the time of the trade.